 Contact NARC Dive Club

 The majority of images seen in this article are from True Focus Images.
-The photographer – who is also a scuba diver – has a passion for underwater photography!
-And he did a fantastic job photographing people while also helping out with the events schedule.
-To see the full albums of both Day 1 and Day 2 of the Narc Dive Club 2020 Cleanup, please visit his Facebook Page and give him a “Like” 🙂
+The photographer, who is also a scuba diver, has a passion for underwater photography!
+He did a fantastic job photographing the event while participating in the clean-up.
+To see the full albums of Day 1 & Day 2 of the Narc Dive Club 2020 Cleanup, please visit his Facebook Page.

-Feel free to leave any comments below.
-Stay safe, and if “you step over it, you allow it!”
+Feel free to leave a comment below.
+And to finish off, I’ll quote Narc Dive Club – “if you step over it, you allow it!”